anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never deny a diagnosis but do deny the negative verdict that may go with it.
+Quote: The farther backward you can look, the farther forward you can see.

-By: Norman Cousins
+By: Winston Churchill